Email Service

 X-Intrexx-Portal:MeinPortal

-Delete entry
+Delete Setting

 Removes the currently selected property.

-Specify path for email archive
+Set the path for the email archive

 Gmail as an email provider